-Both threads of the Liberty lawyering skills curriculum inculcate the skills every attorney should possess, such as problem solving, legal analysis, legal research, factual investigation, communication, counseling, alternative dispute resolution, practice management and professionalism or ethics.
+Both threads of the Liberty University lawyering skills curriculum inculcate the skills every attorney should possess, such as problem solving, legal analysis, legal research, factual investigation, communication, counseling, alternative dispute resolution, practice management, and professionalism and ethics.

-Every Liberty Law professor is involved in the lawyering skills curriculum.
-Even professors who primarily teach rigorous substantive courses, such as Torts, Contracts, Criminal Law, Evidence and others assist in developing legal skills by weaving practical applications into the classroom.
+Every Liberty Law professor is involved in teaching lawyering skills.
+Even professors who primarily teach rigorous substantive courses, such as Torts, Contracts, Criminal Law, Evidence and others, assist in developing students' legal skills by weaving practical applications into the classroom.
 The required substantive law courses and the lawyering skills program are designed to be mutually reinforcing.
-Many professors also participate in live-client interviews and moot court practice.

-Liberty University School of Law offers comprehensive externship opportunities providing students with real-life legal experience in areas such as prosecution, public defense, public interest and policy organizations, trial and appellate courts, government agencies, media and entertainment law, business, finance and many other areas.
-Students interested in constitutional law may participate with Liberty Counsel, an international nonprofit litigation, education and policy organization dedicated to advancing religious freedom, the sanctity of life and the family.
-Liberty Law students may also take advantage of a wide variety of clinic opportunities, including:
+Liberty University School of Law offers comprehensive externship opportunities providing students with real-life legal experience in prosecution, public defense, public interest and policy organizations, trial and appellate courts, government agencies, media and entertainment law, business, finance and many other areas.
+Students interested in constitutional law may gain experience with Liberty Counsel, an international nonprofit litigation, education and policy organization dedicated to advancing religious freedom, the sanctity of life and the family.
+Liberty Law students may also take advantage of clinic opportunities that include:

 • Constitutional Litigation Clinic